Nike SB

 While Nike SB as it’s known today began in the early-2000s, The Swoosh’s earliest attempt to enter the skateboarding space took place in the 1990s.
 With the help of a young Brandon Cole “Bam” Margera, Nike launched the Choad, Snak, and Schimp to little commercial success and interest from skaters.
 (Margera notoriously skated in non-Nike shoes and taped swooshes on them.)
 The late Bodecker, who began working at the brand in 1982, recognized that die-hard skaters had already been using Nike silhouettes like the The Duke mens basketball squad as revealed three Nike Kyrie 5 Duke and Blazer Mid.

-Under Bodecker’s guidance, the imprint officially launched its first and most popular silhouette, the SB Dunk, as a skate-ready take of the Dunk High for basketball.
-The re-engineered sneaker featured a fat, padded tongue, Air Zoom insole, raised, exaggerated profile logo on ollie areas, and modified rubber sole for traction.
+Under Bodecker’s guidance, the imprint officially launched its wmns and most popular silhouette, the SB Dunk, as a skate-ready take of the Dunk High for basketball.
+The re-engineered sneaker featured a fat, padded tongue, Air Zoom insole, raised, exaggerated profile Free on ollie areas, and modified rubber sole for traction.
 While appreciated by skaters, these details arguably came second to Nike SB’s revisited marketing strategy.
 Unlike the brand’s previous corporate-style strategy (which directly opposed common anti-establishment sentiments among skaters), Bodecker’s approach was grass-roots-oriented: releases would not be mass-produced and distributed through big-box sportswear retailers.
 Instead, pairs would be available directly through select, independent skate shops.

 Over the years, Nike SB has hosted professional skaters the likes of Lance Mountain, Paul Rodriguez, Stefan Janoski and Shane O’Neill.
-Nike SB’s earliest team included Richard Mulder, Reese Forbes, Gino Iannucci and Danny Supa, all of whom received the first four SB Dunk Lows.
+Nike SB’s earliest team included Richard Mulder, Reese Forbes, Gino Iannucci and Danny Supa, all of whom received the wmns four SB Dunk Lows.

 Collaborations with nike air max bolt chunky sneakers item., Supreme and Jeff Staple, just to scratch the surface.
 Some Nike SB releases, like “Paris,” “Raygun” and “What The Dunk” versions of the SB Dunk Low, have garnered grail-status among many collectors, fetching six-figure buyouts on the after-market.